Companion parrot: Behavior

 Different species (sometimes even different individuals within species) can vary greatly in temperament, noise, and talking ability.
 For example, Pionus parrots generally have a reserved stance, while at the other end, large cockatoos need at least several hours of attention daily.
 The upbringing and genetic inclination of an individual bird plays a major role in determining its disposition, regardless of species.

 Many of the larger parrots are unsuitable in an apartment setting due to noise level.
 Although all parrots will make some noise, species that are generally less noisy include parrotlets, budgies, cockatiels, Pyrrhura conures, Pionus, caiques, greys, and usually Poicephalus.
 Many of the other species of conures can be loud birds.
 Cockatoos, and many macaws and amazon parrots can be very loud, though normally only at certain times of the day and some birds will learn to scream for attention.

 Many people are initially attracted to parrots for their ability to talk, sing, and mimic noises they are exposed to.
-Some parrot species such as greys, eclectus, quaker parrots, male budgies, and some species of amazon parrots, macaws, and Psittacula are frequently good talkers and mimickers, although there is no guarantee that any individual parrot will talk.
+Some parrot species such as greys, eclectus, quaker parrots, male and some female budgies, and some species of amazon parrots, macaws, and Psittacula are frequently good talkers and mimickers, although there is no guarantee that any individual parrot will talk.
 Many parrots learn to use words in context; for example, calling family members by name, or requesting certain food items by name.
 Other species are poor talkers, but popular for their affectionate or playful personalities.